-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers. put off buying the yule tree until the last minute, there are several steps you should take to ensure adequate safety and full enjoyment of the occasion.
-The lasting beauty of a Christmas tree depends on careful selection and proper preholiday treatment.
-The following are suggested guidelines: Selecting the Tree: Choosing a real Christmas tree is a fun outing for the whole family and easy to do.
+How will you select, prepare, and care for your Christmas tree?
+Even if you put off buying the yule tree until the last minute, there are several steps you should take to ensure adequate safety and full enjoyment of the occasion.
+The lasting beauty of a Christmas tree depends on careful selection and proper pre-holiday treatment.
+The following are suggested guidelines:

+Selecting the Tree: Choosing a real Christmas tree is a fun outing for the whole family and easy to do.
 Here are a few helpful hints, so your tree isn't bare by Christmas Eve: First, select a tree with fresh, green color.
-Such trees provide good needle retention, pleasing fragrance, better fire resistance, and longer holiday beauty.
+Such trees provide good needle retention, pleasing fragrance, better fire resistance and longer holiday beauty.
 Second, conduct a simple freshness test.
 Gently grasp a branch between your thumb and forefinger and pull it toward you.
 Few needles should come off in your hand if the tree is fresh.
 Third, try lifting the tree a few inches off the ground and letting it drop on the stump end.
 Very few green needles should fall off.
-(NOTE: This action will require a measure of gravitas so be prepared for folks looking in your direction.)

 Preparing the Tree: Once the tree is selected, properly pre-condition it before setting it up inside the home.
 Imagine that your tree has been cut a while back, packed into trucks, and shipped to its final destination.
-During this period of transport, the tree's water uptake mechanism at the point of the cut becomes blocked with dirt, sawdust, and resins from the tree.
+During this period of transport, the tree's water uptake mechanism at the point of cut becomes blocked with dirt, sawdust, and resins from the tree.

-To help alleviate water uptake problems, purchase your tree a little in advance of the time before it is to be set up and decorated.
+To help alleviate the water uptake problems, purchase your tree a little in advance of the time before it is to be set up and decorated.
 When you get your tree home, cut off the butt of the tree trunk at least one inch above the original cut.
 Place the trunk in a container of water in a cool location out of doors overnight or even for a couple of days, if possible.
 This helps the tree to absorb water which will extend the season of freshness and reduce the fire hazard associated with dry trees.